gvwilson/sensibleadventures/misc/bear-02.md

 The orangutan hugged him back clumsily.
 "And I you, Your Highness," he said.
 "You had a pretty good sense of humor, for a human."

-The ink on Lormay's pen had dried.
+The ink on Thokmay's pen had dried.
 He wiped it carefully on a scrap of paper, then dipped it in the inkwell again. *2.
-Noxy of Marandine has rejoined her companions.
+Noxy of Stale has rejoined her companions.
 They are returning to the mountains for the winter, but I have taken the liberty of extending her the freedom of Gandan, and have invited her to visit the capital whenever she might